 Be Ready for a Severe Reaction

 The doctor will likely prescribe an epinephrine auto-injector.
 Learn how to use it, and keep two doses with your child at all times.
-Use the injector at the first sign of a reaction.
+Use the injector at the first sign of a reaction, even if the reaction may not appear allergy related.
+It cannot harm him and could save his life.
 If you suspect anaphylaxis, call 911.

 Get your child a medical ID bracelet or necklace to wear.